Industrial Charter: History

 The Charter was first published in May 1947.
 It was the outcome of a process of rethinking brought about by the Conservative's landslide defeat in the 1945 United Kingdom general election.
 This process had begun a year earlier when the party's newly extended Research Department began work on defining a policy that was both Conservative and progressive.
 The policy statement was accepted on 2 October 1947 at the Conservative's Annual Conference being held in Brighton.

 Content

 The Industrial Charter was a collection of distinct economic policies and included a separate "Pledge to the Consumer", a "Woman's Charter" and a "Workers' Charter".
 It accepted the idea of a mixed economy, gave a commitment that the party would protect labour rights, stressed the need for fairness and opposed protectionism.

 Its emphasis was, though, placed squarely upon the individual and the document was highly-critical of its opponents.
 The Labour Party's attempts at economic planning were criticised for having created an incompetent and swollen civil service focused on administering a multitude of overlapping and unnecessary restrictions.
-It argued that the party had removed economic incentives and enforced a 'rigid straight jacket of doctrinaire political theory…[and] unnecessary controls'.
+It argued that the party had removed economic incentives and enforced a 'rigid straight jacket (sic) of doctrinaire political theory…[and] unnecessary controls'.
 Instead it called for a rolling back of the state and urged that a 'sense of realism, free opportunity, incentives and justice' should 'inspire all industrial policy'.